tufan-io/data-invariants/README.md

 ## Why?

 Oftentimes, much of an applications functionality reduces to stiching together multiple API responses to achieve an objective.

 This is however both a blessing and a curse.

-A blessing since the applications are smaller, simpler and easier to reason about, meaning more correct.
+A blessing since the application is smaller, simpler and easier to reason about, meaning more correct.
 A curse because the appication is at the mercy of remote API responses when it comes to guaranteeing correctness.

-A primary cause of the complexity in ensuring program correctness is ensuring a data contract with the external APIs.
+The complexity in ensuring program correctness is reduced to the need for a data contract with the external APIs.
 At a system design level, one can mandate version control, schema specification and the like.
-However, these are outside our applications control.
+However, these are outside our application's control and we are the mercy of the external API author(s).

-Being the OCD engineers we are, we WILL NOT relinquish that control!
-But we are also lazy.
-Just because we want control doesn't mean we want to work too hard for it.
+Being the OCD engineers we are, we WILL NOT relinquish control!
+But... we are also lazy.
+Just because we want control doesn't mean we want to work too hard for it!

 If this sounds like you, Welcome.
-We're glad to have found a kindred spirit!
+Glad to have found a kindred spirit!

+The rest of this document describes a simple protocol that get's us most of desired control on rough API response data, by imposing a "good-enough-for-most-practical-use" data contract over it.

 ## Design

 ### The Problem

 - We have a large blob of data, controlled by an external entity.
-- Some fields in the data, vary based on externalities - time, credentials, signatures, network latencies etc., completely outside anyones control.
+- Some fields in the data, vary based on externalities - time, credentials, signatures, network latencies etc., completely outside our control.
-- We want to use that data but want to ensure that it's shape and structure remains consistent across this variance.
+- We want to use that data but want predictability over it's shape and structure as time and the software-lifecycle passes.
 - Any change is typically complicated and requires us to fix code.
 - We want to minimize the work we do in detection, so we can focus our efforts on corrective action.